See this open floor plan basement completed on a budget of $1200. Includes a loft-style exposed beam painted ceiling, floors, and walls

 SUBTOTAL —————————————————————————————$ 964.00

-* We purchased the Glidden Duo paint while there was a huge paint sale going on.
+* We purchased the Glidden Duo paint (a paint/ primer combined) while there was a huge paint sale going on.

 25 Upcycled furniture and decor items ———————————-$ 232.00

-Most everything else that was added as decor or furniture to the basement afterwards was upcycled furniture and decor that I already had or salvaged materials from when the walls were taken down.
+Most everything else that was added as decor or furniture to the basement afterward was upcycled furniture and decor that I already had or salvaged materials from when the walls were taken down.

 The walls were old pieces of wood and other materials nailed together to the wood framing.
 Apparently, the previous owners were doing their own kind of repurposing.
 But hey, if it saved them money at the time, then I can’t say I blame them.